A full spectrum of light.

 However, in a shaded environment or at night (which is why people use turf grow lights in the first place) this same spectrum limits optimal turf growth.

-Instead any LED grow light for growing turf should have a custom light spectrum.
+Instead any LED grow light for growing turf should have a custom light spectrum that allows you to produce a full spectrum of light.
 A much broader spectrum is preferable as this is optimized for all stages of turfgrass growth.
 This means that you shouldn’t avoid the use of blue light as it is a very important part of the light spectrum.
 Even more so in shade!

 Full spectrum LED grow lights